Cognitive Load in Web Design

 Simplifying Navigation

 Designers aiming to reduce cognitive load in web design should prioritise simplifying navigation elements.
+Simplifying navigation can lead to cognitive improvement by enhancing mental processes and making it easier for users to understand and interact with the website.
 By implementing clear menu structures and breadcrumbs, users can easily orient themselves within the website’s content hierarchy.

 Clear Menu Structures